ctcolwyn/colwyn.net/content/e/notes.md

 _(These things are totally assorted and are the most ephemeral.
 I mostly put things here when they have lived a long enough life in my offline queue to qualify as persistent thoughts despite me not knowing where to put them.)_

 - I can think of nothing more eternal than Facebook.
+(Victorian Internet—overestimating the immediate importance of one's generation—read from the final chapter's end, and epilogue, on this arrogance).
 - "Being foxed" once meant "being drunk"
 - The principle that to create good products you must imagine what you yourself want that does not yet exist.
 - From my Sam Harris book review: "The recommendation is dead, and we have killed it"
 - Me, below, in "How I Am to Work" section: "Also I should record my chosen productivity & archiving tools somewhere on Colwyn.net."
 - The software industry does not renew its SSL certs on time: bystander effect at scale
 - FOMO re social media is insidious, because its use causes you to miss out on many things that are rarer and more novel!
+Additionally, there is such an abundance of content all the time that any FOMO is either overpowering & crushing or intellectually inconsistent.

 ## How I Am to Work